madetech/handbook/README.md

 * [Friday Drinks](benefits/friday_drinks.md) – We pay for social drinks on a Friday
 * [Paid anniversary break](benefits/paid_anniversary_break.md) – We celebrate your 3 and 5 year anniversary at Made Tech by sending you off on a paid break
 * [Work Ready](benefits/work_ready.md) – We'll buy you a Macbook, ergonomic equipment, books, conferences, training and anything else you need to be successful
+* [Expenses Paid](guides/compensation/expenses.md) – Out of pocket expenses while at work?
+Want to take a customer to lunch?
+Expenses are no hassle!

 ### Welfare